statespace-ai/toolfront/README.md

 </details>

 ## ❓ FAQ

 <details>
 <summary><strong>How does ToolFront keep my data safe?</strong></summary>
 <br>

-- **Local execution**: All database connections and queries run on machine.
+- **Local execution**: All database connections and queries run on your machine.
 - **No secrets exposure**: Database secrets are never shared with LLMs.
 - **Read-only operations**: Only safe, read-only database queries are allowed.

 </details>

 ## 🤝 Support & Community